rlukasiak/Kurwish_Dark-Lazarus_color_scheme/README.md

 {LAZARUS_CONF_DIR} is the folder where Lazarus keeps its settings, by default:
 - ~/.lazarus under Linux, macOS
 - C:\Users\<User name>\AppData\Local\lazarus\ under Windows

+(it may vary if [fpcupdeluxe](https://github.com/LongDirtyAnimAlf/fpcupdeluxe) is used to build Lazarus IDE though)